Siftah/get_iplayer/installation.md

 <a name="windows-manual"></a>
 ### Manual Installation

+Windows users are strongly recommended to use the provided installer described above.
+However if you must use your own Perl distribution and your own versions of rtmpdump, ffmpeg, etc., it is possible to do a manual installation on Windows.
+The instruction below describes one way to perform a manual installation, but you may find a different method works better on your system.

 #### Perl Support

 It is recommended that you install [Strawberry Perl](http://strawberryperl.com/).
 That is the only distribution of Perl for Windows used to test get_iplayer.
 However, other Perl distributions are likely to work.